Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 - Climate Change and Resilience in Oceania – syllabus

 - (PACI3020 / 3 credits / 45 hours)

 - This course examines the relationship between climate and environmental change and social issues in the small island developing states of Oceania.
 The economic, social, environmental, and cultural impacts of tourism and other aspects of development are also examined and refracted through the new lens of climate change.
-Homestays allow students to see and discuss these issues and examine mobility, urbanization, and poverty, in particular.
-Lectures and discussions are conducted in conjunction with the University of Hawai‘i; the East-West Center; the National University of Samoa; the University of the South Pacific in Alafua, Samoa; and American Samoa Community College, with additional support from local professionals.
+Homestays allow students to see and discuss these issues and examine mobility, urbanization, and agriculture, in particular.
+Definitions of concepts such as vulnerability, poverty, and resilience are explored in local contexts.
+Lectures and discussions are conducted in conjunction with the University of Hawai‘i; the East-West Center; the National University of Samoa; and the University of the South Pacific in Alafua, Samoa, with additional support from local professionals.

 - Samoan – syllabus

 - (SAMO1003 / 3 credits / 45 hours)